mosaicx-org/mosaic-subnet/docs/quickstart.md

 The docs site will be available on `http://<your-ip>:<port>/docs`.

 ## Docker Setup
 We recommend you to use Docker to run the miner and validator.
-The deployment in this method can make the service more stable and enable automatic upgrades.
+The deployment in this method can make the services more robust and enable automatic upgrades.

 ### Prerequisites
 You need to install the following components to meet the requirements for running the mosaic containers.